How Toronto locals soured on Alphabet’s neighborhood of the future

 Though the project has been proposed for Toronto, the city is only a testing ground for the technologies that could one day impact every city in the world, assuming they’re given the opportunity.
 On June 17, Sidewalk Labs released its much anticipated, 1,524-page-long Master Innovation and Development Plan, or MIDP, leading “many large-scale developers, municipalities, even countries to reach out,” according to Sidewalk Labs CEO Dan Doctoroff.
 “The level of interest in this approach around the world is actually quite significant.”

 Whether you’re enthused or concerned about the potential of smart city technologies—or maybe a bit of both—their development and deployment is seemingly inevitable.
 In fact, many cities already optimize the efficiency of civic resources through data gathering.
 Rather than retrofitting these technologies into existing infrastructure, however, Sidewalk Labs is starting with a blank patch of gravel.
-If succesful, the project could be a major step forward for smart city innovation, and set a precedent for a new era in urban development.
+If successful, the project could be a major step forward for smart city innovation, and set a precedent for a new era in urban development.

 Before Sidewalk Labs is given that opportunity, it’s going to have to address a range of concerns brought forward by the agency tasked with overseeing the project.
 If it can’t, the Toronto project could be scrapped as early as October 31, before the first shovel is in the ground.
 Many would consider that outcome as a win for privacy and individual data rights.
 But others would consider it the end of the city’s hard-won reputation as an innovation center, and perhaps its last chance at fixing some of its most pressing urban challenges.